sravankk45/gigaberlin/README.md

 * gets the coordinates
 * Opens a new tab and opens google maps home page
 * Enters the coordinates in search box and click search button
-* Created CSV files with location details
+* Creates CSV files with location details
 * Close the browsers